ClickHouse/ClickHouse/docs/en/development/build-cross-s390x.md

     ]
 }
 ```
 - Make sure to run the clickhouse executable in debug mode prior to launch.
-(It is possible to create a `preLaunchTask` that automates this)
+(It is also possible to create a `preLaunchTask` that automates this)